 2. Add a Scratching Post

-Cats instinctually scratch things to keep their claws sharp, to stretch, exercise, and mark their territory.
+Cats instinctually scratch things to keep their claws sharp, to stretch, to exercise, and to mark their territory.
 Once they find a spot that they like to scratch they are likely to return to it.
 For that reason, it is best to put a scratching post for your cat in the van before they move in and decide to use something else.